Trip To Japan

 sea lion IN Osaka Aquarium Kaiyukan

 This exhibit mimics the rocky, cold-water habitat of the Aleutian Islands, a volcanic archipelago stretching between Alaska and Russia.
 The highlight here is the sea otters, known for their playful nature and endearing behaviors.
-Sea otters are intelligent animals that use tools like rocks to break open shells for food.
-Watching them skillfully crack open shells is a testament to their adaptability and intelligence.

-Sea otters also have the densest fur of any animal, with up to one million hairs per square inch, which helps insulate them in icy waters.
-They spend much of their day grooming to maintain this thick fur coat, which is fascinating to observe.
-The habitat’s design, featuring a rocky landscape and cool waters, lets you see how these animals thrive in such an environment.
+They spend much of their day grooming to maintain this thick fur coat, which is fascinating.
+The habitat's design, featuring a rocky landscape and calm waters, lets you see how these animals thrive in such an environment.

 3. The Antarctica Zone